calliesjohnson/calliesjohnson/README.md

 ### Hi there 👋
-Excited to start my journey here as one of the Hubbers! <3 A few things about me is that I love Scuba Diving,
+Excited to start my journey here as one of the Hubbers! <3 A few things about me are that I love Scuba Diving,
 I have a dog named Remington (he resembles a capybara lol), Tennis,